What is meningitis?

 - Anyone who has terminal complement component deficiency (an immune system disorder)

 The CDC does not recommend the vaccine for anyone who has ever had a severe (life-threatening) allergic reaction to a previous dose of meningococcal vaccine or who has had a severe reaction to any component of the vaccine.
 You should tell your doctor if you have any severe allergies.
+There is also a vaccine for people over age 55.

 The CDC recommends that the following individuals wait before receiving the vaccine or talk further with their doctor about the need for the vaccine: